floooh/oryol/doc/stringatoms.md

 #### Implementation Details ####

-Strings in stringatom objects are assumed to be UTF-8.
+Strings in string atom objects are assumed to be UTF-8.

-A stringatom object only contains a single pointer to a data structure stored at a fixed location.
-This 'header' data structure is shared between all string atoms referencing the same string and is only created for the first stringatom containing that string.
+A string atom object only contains a single pointer to a data structure stored at a fixed location.
+This 'header' data structure is shared between all string atoms referencing the same string and is only created for the first string atom containing that string.

 The header data structure contains the following entries:

-* a pointer to the (thread-local) stringatom table, this is used to check whether a string atom is from another thread
+* a pointer to the (thread-local) string atom table, this is used to check whether a string atom is from another thread
 * a hash value which is computed when a string atom is created from a raw string, but is cached from then on and used for optimizing comparisons
 * a pointer to the actual string data
 * the string data follows the actual header, terminted by a 0-byte

-These data structures (headers followed by actual string data) are stored in pre-allocated memory chunks managed by the stringatom_buffer class.
+These data structures (headers followed by actual string data) are stored in pre-allocated memory chunks managed by the stringAtomBuffer class.
 One chunk is usually 16kBytes.
 When a chunk runs full, a new chunk is allocated.
 Chunks are never freed.

-The stringatom_buffer object is owned by a stringatom_table, which is a thread-local singleton.
+The stringAtomBuffer object is owned by a stringatom_table, which is a thread-local singleton.

-The stringatom_table has a unordered_set<> (basically a bucketed hash table) with pointers to the header data structures as keys and the precomputed hash values for hashing into the buckets.
+The stringAtomTable class has a unordered_set<> (basically a bucketed hash table) with pointers to the header data structures as keys and the precomputed hash values for hashing into the buckets.

 ##### What happens when creating or assigning from a raw string #####

-This is implemented in the private method stringatom::setup_from_c_string():
+This is implemented in the private method StringAtom::setupFromCString():

 * the hash value of the input string is computed
 * the unordered set in the thread-local string atom table is searched (inolves comparing the hash values, and on hash-collisions actual string-comparisons)
 * if the string is already in the table we're done
-* otherwise a new entry in the stringatom_buffer is created, this involves copying the computed hash and string data
+* otherwise a new entry in the stringAtomBuffer is created, this involves copying the computed hash and string data

 #### What happens when comparing a string atom with another #####

-This is implemented in the stringatom equality operator:
+This is implemented in the StringAtom equality operator:

 * if the 2 data pointers are identical then the string atoms live in the same thread and point to the same string (and we're done)